joshbeckman/notes/notes/_posts/2024-02-11-about-the-index.md

   Categories are maintained <a href="https://github.com/joshbeckman/notes/blob/master/_data/decimals.yml">here</a>.

 Things are [indexec by topic](/tags), or <a href="/dates">indexed by date</a>, or <a href="/sources">by source</a> or you can <a href="/search">search here</a>.

+If you're visually-inclined, you can [browse the network visualization](/network)